herobrine99dan/NESS-Reloaded/CONTRIBUTING.md

 1. Extend `Check` or `ListeningCheck` depending on whether the check needs to listen to an event.
 2. Declare a constructor with the same signature as the superconstructor of the class you extended.
 3. Declare a `public static final CheckInfo checkInfo` field.
 Use one of the static factory methods in `CheckInfos` to get an instance.

-    * The check info should match which base class was extended.
+The check info should match which base class was extended.
 ListeningCheckInfo corresponds to ListeningCheck, for example.
-    * Also note CheckInfo may be written without the generic parameter as the parameter on CheckInfo is only kept for compatibility with existing checks (i.e., uses of AbstractCheck).
+Depending on the check extended, you will have to implement some methods.
+Note that if your check info contains a periodic async task, you must override `checkAsyncPeriodic()`.
+Use `@Override` for readability purposes.

 Now your check may look like this: